-Part of most Council meetings is open to the public, and any member of the public, including the press, may attend on a space-available basis or via videocast, as of September 20, 2013.
-This is a time for information exchange between Institute staff and Council members and can lead to policy recommendations.
+Part of each Council meeting is open to the public, and any member of the public, including the press, may attend on a space-available basis or via videocast.
+This is a time for information exchange between Institute staff and Council members.
 The open session also provides an opportunity for the Council to provide feedback to NIGMS on the effects of Institute policies and operating procedures.
 For example, discussions on policies concerning Research Career Development Awards, the number of Method to Extend Research in Time (MERIT) Awards NIGMS should make and principles for awarding grants during tight budgetary situations have been conducted in the open session.
 Discussions on the inclusion of women and underrepresented minorities in programs supported by NIGMS, reports from meetings or workshops and overarching issues of review policy are also appropriate for the open session.
 High-level review of possible future funding opportunity announcements are presented in the open session at the September meeting, but issues concerning specific grant applications and other confidential matters must NOT be discussed in the open session.

 The review of individual applications is considered confidential, and the portion of the meeting concerned with their review is not open to the public.